REC TEC Grill Reviews and Ratings

 For those of you who worry about weight, it comes in at just under 100 pounds.
 It’s a two man lift but no more.

-Getting the grill up and running is easy, partly due to the mains power that the REC TEC comes with.
+Like most pellet grills, getting the grill up and running is easy, partly due to the mains power that the REC TEC comes with.
 Fill the hopper and set the grill to light up mode and you’ll be cooking in under 10 minutes.

 The capacity of the mini grill is impressive.
 It will happily take a full-size turkey or a decent quantity of ribs.
 I would say that a party of 8-10 could easily be catered by this grill alone.